Scroll To See More Images

 This potent firming serum is chock full of Botox-like peptides that mimic the same proteins our bodies naturally produce.

 Nurse Nancy prefers a mineral SPF to a chemical, and this non-greasy formula won’t clog pores and trigger breakouts.

-Unfortunately, retinoids are known for causing peeling and irritation, but The Golden Rule uses a next generation retinoid formula that delivers the same anti-aging effects without the stripping the skin.
+Unfortunately, retinoids are known for causing peeling and irritation, but The Golden Rule uses a next-generation retinoid formula that delivers the same anti-aging effects without stripping the skin.

 A version of this story was originally published on Dec 18, 2019.